raspberrypilearning/lego-plotter/en/step_3.md

 ## Creating a plot range

-You need to be able to control the direction the motors move in - clockwise or anti-clockwise/
+You need to be able to control the direction the motors move in - clockwise or anti-clockwise.

 --- collapse ---
 ---